Impatient Auckland drivers have been caught overtaking on a narrow stretch of road to beat crawling traffic.

 Video footage shows six cars crossing over double-yellow lines on Triangle Rd, Massey, to beat the gridlock.

-One overtaking white Toyota has to pull over to the far side of the road to avoid six oncoming cars before a narrow bridge.
+One overtaking white Toyota has to pull over to the far side of the road to avoid six oncoming cars before a bridge.

 After the white Toyota crosses the bridge on the wrong side of the road, another car comes around the corner and narrowly avoids a collision.